cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The "pub" parameter contains public information and is REQUIRED.
 The "priv" parameter contains private information and MUST NOT be present in public keys.

-When registering new algorithms, use of multiple key type parameters for private information is NOT RECOMMENDED.
+When registering new algorithms, the use of multiple key type parameters for private information is NOT RECOMMENDED.

-Some algorithms might require or encourage additional structure or length checks for associated key type parameters.
+Some algorithms may require or recommend additional structure or length checks for associated key type parameters.

-When AKP keys are expressed in JWK, key parameters are base64url encoded.
+When AKP keys are expressed in JWK, the key parameters are base64url encoded.
 When AKP keys are expressed as COSE keys, no encoding is needed.

-This document requests the registration of the following key types in {{-IANA.jose}}:
+This document introduces the following key types in {{-IANA.jose}}:

 | Name    | kty | Description
 |---